Our vision is for IPES students to be global learners who are empowered to successfully navigate in an ever-changing world.

 Iroquois Point elementary School aims to develop lifelong learners empowered to meet the challenges of tomorrow's world.

 E Komo Mai!
 Iroquois Point Elementary School has been helping children discover the joy of learning since 1960.
-Located 2.5 miles from the Ewa Beach business district, we serve children and families from the Waterfront at Pu'uloa community.
+Located 2.5 miles from the Ewa Beach business district, we serve children and families from the Kapilina community.
 Our student body is drawn from a combination of military and local families, reflecting the ethnic, cultural and socio-economic diversity of Hawai'i.

 Iroquois Point's curriculum is aligned with the Hawai'i Common Core State Standards

 and is supported by programs and textbooks that are nationally recognized and research-based.
-This year, we are pleased to be using the new McGraw-Hill Language Arts program, Wonders, in grades K-5 and Macmillan's Springboard in grade six.
-Teachers will also be using the new Origo Stepping Stones Math curriculum in grades K-5, while teachers in the sixth grade will be using the new Go Math program from Houghton Mifflin.
+We are pleased to be using the McGraw-Hill Language Arts program, Wonders, in grades K-5 and Macmillan's Springboard in grade six.
+Teachers will also be using the Origo Stepping Stones Math curriculum in grades K-5, while teachers in the sixth grade will be using the Go Math program from Houghton Mifflin.
 In each subject, we emphasize a balanced curriculum which includes authentic learning experiences as well as the acquisition of basic skills.
 Computers with internet access are available in every classroom and in our 3 computer labs, where students receive group instruction and work on individual projects.

 Recognizing the importance of developing the whole child and being balanced learners, IPES offers a variety of activities including band, hula halau, intramural sports including basketball, track, and volleyball.